Direct determination of the $^{235}$U to $^{239}$Pu inverse beta decay yield ratio in the power reactor neutrino experiments: Introduction

 Starting from the original idea of the reactor antineutrino anomaly (RAA, \cite{Mention:2011rk}) almost all reactor neutrino experiments make attempts to compare their results to the predictions of various models, describing antineutrino production in reactor cores.
 Such models for the power reactors typically operate with the antineutrino fluxes and spectra, produced in the decay chains from the fission of the four major isotopes, taking part in the reactor operation.
 Namely, these isotopes are: $^{235}$U, $^{239}$Pu, $^{238}$U and $^{241}$Pu, and corresponding values in this paper will have indices of 5, 9, 8 and 1, which is a common notation in many works.

-As time goes on, the experiments accumulate more neutrino events and reduce their measurement uncertainties \cite{DayaBay:2022orm,DayaBay:2022jnn,RENO:2020dxd,Alekseev:2024mkb}, while the models improve their experimental base and analysis approaches \cite{Estienne:2019ujo,Perisse:2023efm,Kopeikin:2021ugh}.
+As time goes on, the experiments accumulate more neutrino events and reduce their measurement uncertainties \cite{DayaBay:2022orm,DayaBay:2025fuel,RENO:2020dxd,Alekseev:2024mkb}, while the models improve their experimental base and analysis approaches \cite{Estienne:2019ujo,Perisse:2023efm,Kopeikin:2021ugh}.
 In spite of this tremendous progress the discrepancies in the absolute yield and energy spectrum shape between models and experiments still persist.
 Also it is worth mentioning that the original conversion model by Huber and Mueller \cite{Huber, Mueller}, though did not undergo much changes, yet remains the most often referenced source for comparisons.

-An important characterization of reactor antineutrino models can be made in terms of the inverse beta decay (IBD) yields, i.e., the number of antineutrinos per fission of a certain isotope multiplied by the IBD cross-section.
+An important characterization of reactor antineutrino models can be made in terms of the inverse beta decay (IBD) yields, i.e., the number of antineutrinos per fission of a certain isotope obtained as the integral of the antineutrino spectrum from the fission products of this isotope multiplied by the IBD cross-section.
 Following the notation by the Daya Bay (DB) collaboration, we designate these values as $\sigma_i$, where the index $i$ corresponds to one of the four major isotopes mentioned above.
 The absolute values of these yields can be readily derived from the models, but their estimates from the experimental data would rely on the understanding of the antineutrino detection efficiency, and thus may contain significant uncertainties.

 The ratio of the yields for the two most significant isotopes, $\sigma_5/\sigma_9$, can also be very important in understanding of the role of each isotope in the nature of the discrepancies between models and experiments.
 Though in an experimental determination of such ratio the detection efficiency should mainly cancel out, it arises as a correlated uncertainty and has to be accurately accounted for.